Agency Main Banner Content

 Underground Storage Tanks

-All regulated UST systems must be registered with IDEM.
-Owners or operators of regulated USTs must complete and submit State Form 45223 - Notification for Underground Storage Tanks (available on the IDEM Forms page) within 30 days of the date on which a UST system has been brought into service, acquired by a new owner, upgraded, repaired, temporarily closed, undergoes a change-in-service, or is permanently closed.
-You must also fill out State Form 45223 at least 30 days before beginning closure.
-Owners or operators must provide information on the tank's ownership, size, type, location, age, uses, construction, installation, external and internal protection, piping, and release detection methods.
+- Owners or operators of regulated USTs must fully complete and submit this form within 30 days of the date on which an UST system has been brought into service, acquired by a new owner, operator, or property owner, changed financial assurance mechanism, or had a system modification (includes an upgrade, temporary closure, repair and/or replacement).
+Owners or operators must provide information on the tank's ownership, size, type, location, age, uses, construction, installation, corrosion protection, piping, and release detection methods.
 Any person who sells a tank intended to be used as a UST must notify the purchaser of these notification obligations.

 An underground storage tank (UST) system closure is an action that results in a tank no longer being regulated by the Office of Land Quality (OLQ).
 There are three types of closures.